DavidRagone/llm-speed-test/prompt.md

 should show the viewer information about that body, such as its name, size, rotation, what it orbits and how fast its orbit is, and when it was discovered and by whom.

-Create that file in the current working directory.